jenni-gnz/anzg-metal-tool/text/page-1-instructions.md

-Upload a comma-separated file containing your data.
+Upload a comma-separated file containing your data (use template [here](./template.csv)).
 Please ensure your file has only one header line in the first row.
-See "Instructions for use" tab for more details.
+See instructions below for more details.